Death of James Cook: Arrival in Hawaiian islands

+First encounter

 The British naval officer, James Cook, led three voyages of exploration to the Pacific and Southern Oceans, conducted between 1768 and 1779.
-During his third and final voyage, Cook commanded an expedition consisting of HMS Resolution and HMS Discovery.
+During his third and final voyage, Cook commanded an expedition consisting of HMS Resolution, HMS Discovery and their crew.
 He and his crew became the first known Europeans to encounter the Hawaiian Islands when they sighted the island of Oahu on 18 January 1778.
-In the following days Cook landed on Kauai then Ni'ihau.
+In the following days Cook landed on Kauai then Niʻihau.

+Return to islands and landing at Kealakekua Bay, Hawaii

 On 2 February Cook continued on to the coast of North America and Alaska, mapping and searching for a Northwest Passage to the Atlantic Ocean for approximately nine months.
-In November, he returned to the island chain to resupply, initially exploring the coasts of Maui and Hawaii and trading with locals, then making anchor in Kealakekua Bay, Hawaii on 17 January 1779.
-(Note: Kealakekua is a small bay on the western side of the island, measuring about 2 km from its northernmost to its southernmost points.
+In November he returned to the island chain to resupply, initially exploring the coasts of Maui and Hawaii and trading with locals, then making anchor in Kealakekua Bay, Hawaii, on 17 January 1779.
+(Note: Kealakekua is a small bay on the western side of the island, measuring just over a mile (about 2 kilometres) from its northernmost to its southernmost points.
 It gives safe anchorage and, at the time, was the most populous region of the island and intensely cultivated.
 There were four villages along the bay.
-The chiefs' main settlement of Ka'awaloa in the north and the priests' main settlement at Hikiau in the south were about 1.4 km apart.)
+The chiefs' main settlement of Kaʻawaloa in the north and the priests' main settlement at Hikiau in the south were almost a mile (about 1.4 kilometres) apart.)